-Imported Foods Monitoring and Guidance Plan for FY 2011
+Imported Foods Monitoring and Guidance Plan for FY 2012

-The total number of foods, additives, equipment, containers and packages and toys (hereinafter referred to as "the food(s)") imported into Japan was about 1.82 million annually and 30.6 million tons in volume on a notification basis (based on actual figures for 2009).
+The total number of foods, additives, equipment, containers and packages and toys (hereinafter referred to as "the food(s)") imported into Japan for the purpose of selling or business in 2010 was about two million annually and 31.8 million tons in volume on a notification basis.
 Based on the Food Balance Sheet by the Ministry of Agriculture, Forestry and Fisheries, the food self-sufficiency ratio is about 40% in Japan (food self-sufficiency ratio based on the total calorific value supplied), and about 60% of food supplies in Japan depends on supplies from abroad on a caloric-value-supplied basis.

-In light of actual conditions of the food(s) imported into Japan, in FY 2010, the Ministry of Health, Labour and Welfare (hereinafter referred to as "the MHLW") and quarantine stations expanded the scope of items to be inspected at the time of importation by increasing the number of food sanitation inspectors, expanding inspection facilities and introducing testing equipment, and reinforced import inspections and guidance, such as monitoring inspections (meaning the inspections that are systematically implemented every fiscal year for the purpose of monitoring safety conditions of various foods based on the provision of Article 28 of the Food Sanitation Act (Act No. 233 of 1947; hereinafter referred to as "the Act") and of taking measures including reinforced inspections at the time when violations of the Act are found; hereinafter the same applies) and inspection orders (meaning the orders requiring importers to have imported foods with a high possibility of violating the Act inspected each time that the goods are imported, based on the provision of Article 26 of the Act; hereinafter the same applies).
+In light of actual conditions of the food(s) imported into Japan, in FY 2011, the Ministry of Health, Labour and Welfare (hereinafter referred to as "the MHLW") and quarantine stations expanded the scope of items to be inspected at the time of importation by increasing the number of food sanitation inspectors and introducing testing equipment, and reinforced import inspections and guidance, such as monitoring inspections (meaning the inspections that are systematically implemented every fiscal year for the purpose of monitoring safety conditions of various foods based on the provision of Article 28 of the Food Sanitation Act (Act No. 233 of 1947; hereinafter referred to as "the Act") and of taking measures including reinforced inspections at the time when violations of the Act are found; hereinafter the same applies) and inspection orders (meaning the orders requiring importers to have imported foods with a high possibility of violating the Act inspected each time that the goods are imported, based on the provision of Article 26 of the Act; hereinafter the same applies).

 They also systematically implemented a survey on the system in exporting countries with respect to food safety and conducted consultations and surveys on individual issues with exporting countries in order to prompt exporting countries to take appropriate safety measures on foods imported to Japan.
 Moreover, they conducted on-site inspections on safety control in exporting countries with relation to bovine spongiform encephalopathy (hereinafter referred to as "BSE"), etc.

-Further, in May 2010, the "Memorandum on Japan-China Food Safety Promotion Initiative" was signed by the ministers in charge from the both Japan and China.
-Both countries reached an agreement on action plan of FY 2010 and agreed that they will promote exchange and cooperation in safety of the foods that are imported and exported between the both countries.
+Further, in May 2010, the first ministerial-level international conference on Japan-China Food Safety Promotion Initiative was held and the "Memorandum on Japan-China Food Safety Promotion Initiative" was signed by the ministers in charge from the both Japan and China.
+In November 2011 the second ministerial-level international conference was held, where both countries reached an agreement on action plan of FY 2011 and agreed that they will promote exchange and cooperation in safety of the foods that are imported and exported between the both countries.